joybob22/Mtech-Lessons/Unit 1/7 - Documentation.md

 ### Finding the right result

 To find the right result you need to skim.
-If you look at each result with a manifying glass trying to determine if it is the right one you will be looking for far too long.
+If you look at each result with a magnifying glass trying to determine if it is the right one you will be looking for far too long.
 Skim over the results and try to find one that is helpful to you.
 It is also helpful to look at the websites.
 As your searching skills get more adept you will find sites that you like more than others.

 For me my order of preference when it comes to websites is something like the following:
 1. Apple Documentation